Shree Ganesh

-Shree Ganesh is an Indian Hindi-language mythological television series that aired on Sony Entertainment Television from 1 October 2000 and ended on 29 June 2003.
+Shree Ganesh is an Indian Hindi-language mythological television series that aired on Sony TV from 1 October 2000 and ended on 29 June 2003.
 Directed by Dheeraj Kumar, it follows the story of the Hindu god Ganesha, portrayed by Jagesh Mukati.

 Plot

-The show follows the story of Lord Shiva and Parvati's son Ganesha, who is considered the remover of obstacles.
+The show follows the story of Lord Shiva and Parvati's son Ganesha, who is considered as the remover of obstacles.